The New Oil

 • Game Center: Disable

-• Screen Time > Content & Privacy Restrictions > Privacy & Allowed Changes: Set all to “Don’t Allow.”
+• Screen Time > Content & Privacy Restrictions > Privacy & Allowed Changes: Set all to “Don’t Allow Changes.”
 This will prevent changes from being made on your behalf next time you update.

 • Any settings not covered are personal preference and are unlikely to cause any privacy or security issues no matter how you set them.